MinecraftForge/Documentation/docs/blocks/states.md

 A unique triple can be constructed from the `Block`, the set of `Property<?>`, and the set of values for those properties.
 This unique triple is called a `BlockState`.

 The previous system of meaningless metadata values were replaced by a system of block properties, which are easier to interpret and deal with.
 Previously, a stone button which is facing east and is powered or held down is represented by "`minecraft:stone_button` with metadata `9`.
-Now, this is represented by "`minecraft:stone_button[facing=east,powered=true]`"
+Now, this is represented by "`minecraft:stone_button[facing=east,powered=true]`".

 Proper Usage of Block States
 ---------------------------------------